 Do you have some audio CDs laying around that you’d like to digitize and convert to mp3?
-Ripping a CD and turning the audio into MP3 or M4A tracks is remarkably simple with iTunes, and the process its he same on both a Mac and Windows PC.
+Ripping a CD and turning the audio into MP3 or M4A tracks is remarkably simple with iTunes or Music app, and the process is he same on both a Mac and Windows PC.

 This is a great approach if you want to digitize a CD music collection to bring onto a computer for archival purposes, listening through iTunes, or even for later copying to an iPhone or iPad.

 Now I know what you’re thinking, not many modern Macs and PCs have CD or DVD drives anymore, right?
 But that shouldn’t stop you from ripping a CD if your really want to, because you can use any external CD / DVD drive, a SuperDrive (you can also use an Apple SuperDrive with Windows), or even use Remote Disc to share a CD/DVD drive from another Mac.

 To use this tutorial to convert a regular audio CD into MP3s, you will need the following:

 - iTunes / Music app on a Mac or Windows PC

 - CD drive (or you can get an external CD / DVD drive)